elliejeanclark/startup/notes.md

 This is often used with the `.some()` method.
 This method tests whether there is at least one element in an array that passes a provided function.
 It returns true or false.
 ***Important*** You can only use the rest function on the **last** parameter.
 ### Spread
 The opposite of rest.
 When you are passed in an iterable object, it expands the object into the rest of the parameters of the function.
+You still use the three dots as a prefix of the parameter to make it spread.
 ## Exceptions
 ### Try, Catch, and Throw
 To catch thrown expressions, wrap code in a `try` block.
 Then you write a `catch` block.
 Then any code that throws an exception in a try block will skip the rest of the code in the call block, and move into the catch block.
 You can also add a `finally` block that will call code every time a try block runs, regardless of whether an exception is thrown in the try block.
 You can `throw new <ErrorName>(<error message>)` to point out that an error occured, and it will jump to the nearest catch block.
 ### Fallbacks
 This is a pattern to use if you can't find a specific thing or execute a specific function that allows you to still return something and run code.
 For example, instead of throwing errors in try and cath block, you can try a line of code, and then if an error happens run a different line of code.
+## Destructuring
+This is used to destructure objects and arrays or pull things out of them, and is useful when we only want to focus on a few elements of an array and an object.
+### Destructuring arrays.
+This is essentially done by taking a larger array, and assigning them into a smaller array.
+For example: `const a = [1, 2, 3, 4]` followed by `const [b, c] = a` and then `console.log(b, c)` will output 1, 2.
+You can combine the remaining elements of an array using rest syntax.
+For example: `const [b, c, ...others]` makes 1, 2, [4, 5]
+### Destructuring Objects
+Instead of the assignment being based off of position in arrays, when destructuring objects you need to explicitly specify what properties you want to pull from the source object.
+For example with the following source object: `const o = { a: 1, b: 'animals', c: ['fish', 'cats'] };` you would then declare the next object with the name being the properties you want to pull. `const { a, c } = o;` would then be 1, ['fish', 'cats'].
+If you want to rename the properties you are pulling, you would do something like `const { a: count, b: type}` and then later when you did `console.log(count, type)` it would say 1, animals.
+You can also provide default values if the property doesn't exist.
+For example if I said `const {a, b = 22} = {}` and then said `console.log(a, b)` it would ouput "undefined, 22".